 The street prices for both are pretty close to the MSRPs.

 At the Range

-On a POF Renegade Plus (16.5” barrel), with the gas properly dialed in using its “DIctator” adjustable gas block, and running a YHM Turbo (gen 1) suppressor, the gas to the eyes was still quite overwhelming.
+On a POF Renegade Plus (16.5” barrel), with the gas properly dialed in using its “DIctator” adjustable gas block, and running a YHM Turbo (gen 1) suppressor, YHM Turbo T2 or a YHM Turbo K, the gas to the eyes was still quite overwhelming.
 With the original charging handle, just shooting a few rounds forced me to stop for a few seconds and look away.

 Once I switched to the Griffin Armament SN-ACH charging handle, the difference was night and day.
 WOW.
 I would say that the gas to the eyes was reduced by maybe up to 70%.
-In fact, the Griffin Armament SN-ACH significantly reduced the amount of gas to the eyes on various suppressed hosts with barrel lengths from 10.5” to 16.5”.
+In fact, the Griffin Armament SN-ACH significantly reduced the amount of gas to the eyes on various suppressed hosts.
 Yes, it is that effective, which is why I use the Griffin SN-ACH gas busting charging handle on all but one of my suppressed hosts.